ascensum/gen-image-factory/docs/test-coverage-summary.md

 1. **Increase Backend Service Coverage**
    - Add more integration tests for `jobRunner.js`
-   - Add more integration tests for `retryExecutor.js`
+   - Keep `retryExecutor.js` above ≥70% statements/branches as it evolves
    - Focus on error handling and edge cases

 2. **Increase Adapter Coverage**